ÐÜèÔÚÏßÊÓÆµ

 • Equity & Wellness

-• The Sustainability Office hires a student Research & DEIB Fellow each year to help develop strategies focused on making sustainability work more equitable and inclusive on campus, and to integrate DEIB into our campus operations.
+• The Sustainability Office hires a student Sustainability Programming & DEIB Fellow each year to help develop strategies focused on making the campus sustainability work more equitable and inclusive, and integrating DEIB into our campus operations

-• A student-led Environmental Justice Working Group, made up of faculty, staff, and students, works to create action for environmental justice in our local community; the founding student was recognized nationally as an award finalist for this work by AASHE.
+• A student-led Environmental Justice Working Group, made up of faculty, staff, and students, works to create action for environmental justice in our local community.he student who founded the group was recognized nationally as an award finalist for this work by the Association for the Advancement of Sustainability in Higher Education (AASHE).

 • The College has been consistently rated one of the top places to work in higher education in the region.